 Charles Dickens was a brilliant writer, and some of his character descriptions go on for over a page.
 But unless you’re that good, don’t over-describe your characters or scenes or put in too many facts or details.
 When you do your first full read-through, decide what’s necessary to move your story forward and what’s not.
 Then eliminate what’s not essential to the main purpose of your work.

 Unless you have to meet a minimum-number-of-words requirement, too many words is not effective for good writing.
-This writing mistake also includes the use of a lot highfalutin words and language to make an author appear to be smart.
+This mistake also includes the use of a lot highfalutin words and language to make an author appear to be smart.
 However, this is often a reader turnoff.
-Most writing is about telling a story or talking to an audience.
+Most writing (fiction or non-fiction) is about telling a story or talking to an audience.
 If you wouldn’t speak that way, don’t write that way.
 You’ll end up losing your readers.

 Unnecessary redundancy or repetition